 A persistent misperception is that only people at the lower end of the income scale face the prospect of losing their homes if they lose their jobs.
 In reality, some higher earners are also living paycheck to paycheck.
 10 percent of individuals earning $100,000 or more a year indicate that they would immediately miss a mortgage or rental payment.

 Of course, missing one payment doesn’t mean a person will immediately be on the street.
 However, if the individual is renting, he or she is likely to face fairly immediate repercussions for missing a payment.
-A person with a home mortgage loan may have a bit more flexibility, particularly if he or she has a track record for paying on time.
+A person with a home mortgage loan may have a bit more flexibility, particularly if he or she has a track record of paying on time.

 Bottom Line: Paychecks and Homelessness

 In considering the various factors mentioned here, nearly half the U.S. population arguably is at risk of facing homelessness because they live paycheck to paycheck and lack a suitable emergency fund.
-In the final analysis, the surest way to protect against homelessness if a person loses a source of income is to have an emergency fund that permits between eight to 12 mortgage or rent payments.
+In the final analysis, the surest way to protect against homelessness if a person loses a source of income is to have an emergency fund that permits between eight to 12 mortgage of rent payments.

 Some people have taken the course of temporarily taking a second, part-time job to build up an emergency fund.
 Although this does stretch what is likely already a tough schedule, taking this route to build up an emergency fund reduces stress and worry over the long term.
 Knowing that a cushion exists through which housing (and other) payments will be made in the absence of a paycheck for a more extended period of time is an invaluable situation.